 To enhance your viewing enjoyment, use one of the video ports on the computer to connect an external monitor, projector, or TV.
-Your computer has a high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or TV.
+Some computers have a high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or TV.